Alexvozhak/gate-seals-v2/README.md

 - the sealing committee, an account responsible for triggering the seal,
 - the seal duration, a period for which the contracts will be sealed,
 - the sealables, a list of contracts to be sealed,
 - the expiry period, a period after which the GateSeal becomes unusable.
+- the DAO allowed to extend the expiry,
+- the number of extensions available,
+- the extension duration applied on each extend.

 Important to note, that GateSeals do not bypass the access control settings for pausable contracts, which is why GateSeals must be given the appropriate permissions beforehand.
-If and when an emergency arises, the sealing committee simply calls the seal function and puts the contracts on pause for the set duration.
+If the seal has not yet been triggered and has not expired, the DAO can call `extend` to push the expiry forward using one of the remaining extensions.
+In an emergency the sealing committee simply calls the `seal` function and puts the contracts on pause for the set duration.

-## How are GateSeals created?

 GateSeals are created using the GateSealFactory.
 The factory uses the blueprint pattern whereby new GateSeals are deployed using the initcode (blueprint) stored onchain.
 The blueprint is essentially a broken GateSeal that can only be used to create new GateSeals.

+The factory's `create_gate_seal` function takes the DAO address, the number of allowed extensions and the extension duration alongside the original parameters.
 While Vyper offers other ways to create new contracts, we opted to use the blueprint pattern because it creates a fully autonomous contract without any dependencies.
 Unlike other contract-creating functions, [`create_from_blueprint`](https://docs.vyperlang.org/en/stable/built-in-functions.html#chain-interaction) invokes the constructor of the contract, thus, helping avoid the initilization shenanigans.

 The blueprint follows the [EIP-5202](https://eips.ethereum.org/EIPS/eip-5202) format, which includes a header that makes the contract uncallable and specifies the version.